 Increased regulation and bureaucracy will lead to higher costs and fewer choices.
 Congress should not impose new burdens on innovation, but instead allow this competitive sector of our economy to flourish and create new jobs.

-As a result of these rapid technological advances, Science, Technology, Engineering and Mathematical (STEM) skills are becoming increasingly important which is why my office participated in the Congressional App Challenge this year.
+As a result of these rapid technological advances, Science, Technology, Engineering and Mathematical (STEM) skills are becoming increasingly important which is why my office participates in the Congressional App Challenge every year.
+This Challenge is designed to encourage students to compete against their classmates and students across the state in creating their own mobile device applications, better known as an app.
 Students who train in these fields will be better equipped to advance their career in a world dominated by technology.